freenas/freenas-docs/userguide/system.rst

 Mirroring the Boot Device
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-If the system is currently booting from one device, you can add
+If the system is currently booting from one device, another device
-another device to create a mirrored boot device.
+can be added to create a mirrored boot device.
 This way, if one
 device fails, the system still has a copy of the boot file system and
 can be configured to boot from the remaining device in the mirror.